-This cactus can go outside in USDA hardiness zones 9 and 10.
+This cactus can go outside in USDA Plant Hardiness Zones 9 and 10.
 Native to Mexico, it needs hot, dry climates and bright sunlight.
 The plant uses long hair to keep itself cool in its natural habitat.
 As an outdoor plant, it can get 45 feet (13.7 m) tall but is generally slow-growing as a potted plant.

 Old Man Cactus is mainly grown as a houseplant.
 It stays small and is easily kept in containers for their entire lives.
 Indoor cactus growing requires a sunny window and temperatures of at least 65 ˚F (18 ˚C).
-Give it a winter hibernation period in an area below 65 ˚F (18 ˚C) for best growth.
+For best growth, give it a winter hibernation period in an area below 65 ˚F (18 ˚C).